Gunnersbury station: History

 MR services were withdrawn on 31 December 1906 and GWR services were withdrawn on 31 December 1910 leaving operations at Gunnersbury to the DR (by then known as the District Railway), the NLR and L&SWR.
 By 1916, the L&SWR's route through Hammersmith was being out-competed by the District to such a degree that the L&SWR withdrew its service between Richmond and Addison Road on 3 June 1916, leaving the District as the sole operator over that route.

 In 1932, the Chiswick Curve was closed and the tracks were later removed.
-The site of the curve is now a housing estate known as Chiswick Village.
+The site of the curve is now known as a housing estate known as Chiswick Village.

-On 8 December 1954 the station was damaged by a tornado which ripped off the roof and injured six people.
+On 8 December 1954 the station was damaged by an F3 tornado which ripped off the roof and injured six people.

 In the 1960s the station was redeveloped with just the two platforms it currently possesses.
 The London Overground and London Underground services share the same tracks.